Sport in Colombia

 Sports in Colombia includes professional sports leagues, as well as amateur leagues for numerous sports.
-Football, cycling, and roller skating are the most popular sports in Colombia.
-The Government of Colombia sponsors numerous individuals and teams nationally and internationally through the Ministry of Culture to enable sportspeople to represent Colombia in competition.
+Football, cycling, baseball, and roller skating are the most popular sports in Colombia.
+The Government of Colombia sponsors numerous individuals and teams nationally and internationally through the Ministry of Sports to enable sportspeople to represent Colombia in competition.
 The achievements of professional sportspeople are a source of national pride for Colombians.

 Football

 The Colombian Football Federation was founded in 1924 and has been associated with FIFA and CONMEBOL since 1936.
 Colombia's national team participated in a FIFA World Cup in 1962, followed by others in 1990, 1994, 1998, 2014 and 2018.
 Its best presentation was in 2014, when the team reached the quarter-finals and James Rodríguez became top scorer of the tournament.
 The only "olympic goal" (a goal made directly from one corner shot) in the World Cup was scored for Colombia by Marcos Coll, beating legendary goalkeeper Lev Yashin in a 4–4 draw with the Soviet Union in 1962.
 A golden era existed for the national team from the mid-1980s towards the late 1990s when it became one of the most powerful teams in football, with a generation of talented players such as Carlos Valderrama, Andrés Escobar, René Higuita and Faustino Asprilla.

 Colombia was the champion of the 2001 Copa América, which they hosted and set a new record of being undefeated, conceding no goals and winning each match.
 Prior to that success, they were runners-up to Peru in the 1975 Copa América.
 Colombia was the first team to win FIFA best mover in 1993 where the achievement was first introduced (with some help from their famous 5-0 thrashing of South American powerhouse Argentina at the qualifiers for the 1994 FIFA World Cup) and the second team after Croatia to win it twice, with the second being in 2013.
 Colombia also hosted the 2011 FIFA U-20 World Cup and is to host the 2016 FIFA Futsal World Cup.
 Colombia was organized to host the 2020 Copa América with Argentina.
 However, on May 20, 2020, Colombia was removed due to the 2021 Colombian protests, and Argentina was later removed due to COVID-19 issues.
 Brazil became the host for the cup.

 The nation also qualified for the 1968, 1972, 1980, and 1992 Summer Olympics.
 Throughout the years, many Colombians have also worked for leagues in other nations.
 The national clubs compete in the Categoría Primera A, which also participates in international tournaments like Copa Libertadores de América upon winning or finishing in the first places.
 In club football, Atlético Nacional became the first Colombian club team to win the Copa Libertadores in 1989 and later in 2016.
 Once Caldas were the surprise winners of the 2004 Copa Libertadores and the second Colombian team to do so.